 ♦ 1 reported injured

 It was the first reported drone attack since UN special rapporteur Ben Emmerson said the strikes violate Pakistani sovereignty because Islamabad does not consent to the attacks.
-The strike came amid speculation the White House was going to shift control of the drone programme from the CIA to the Pentagon.
-And the strike came the same day General James Cartwright, the former vice chairman of Obama’s Joint Chiefs of Staff, said the ‘aggressive campaign of drone strikes could be undermining long-term efforts to battle extremism.’
+The strike came amid speculation the White House planned to shift control of the drone programme from the CIA to the Pentagon.
+The day of the strike, General James Cartwright, the former vice-chairman of Obama’s Joint Chiefs of Staff, said the ‘aggressive campaign of drone strikes could be undermining long-term efforts to battle extremism.’

 Location: Datta Khel, North Waziristan

-References: Dawn, PTI, Radio Pakistan, Associated Press, BBC, AFP, The News, QNA, The News Tribe, Xinhua, Voice of America, New York Times, RTT News, The Nation (Pakistan)
+References: Dawn, PTI, Radio Pakistan, Associated Press, BBC, AFP, The News, QNA, The News Tribe, Xinhua, Voice of America, New York Times, RTT News, The Nation (Pakistan), Bureau

 ♦ 4-6 killed